ChiLiubio/mecodev/README.md

 ### trans_gamma
-The class trans_gamma is developed to explore the relationship between beta diversity and gamma diversity based on the study: Zhang et al. Local community assembly mechanisms shape soil bacterial β diversity patterns along a latitudinal gradient.
+The class trans_gamma is developed to explore the relationship between beta diversity and gamma diversity based on the study Zhang et al. (2020).
-Nat Commun 11, 5428 (2020); <doi:10.1038/s41467-020-19228-4>.
-The content includes the observed beta-gamma diversity relationship and simulated relationship, and also the plotting.
+The content includes the observed beta-gamma diversity relationship and simulated beta-gamma diversity relationship, and also the plotting.

 ## Contributing